op-de-kop/op-de-kop/src/en-US/index.md

 in strength and flexibility.

-If you're interested in these lessons please let us know through [this form](https://forms.gle/N7qFKKCv9d9PnFgh7) or email us at info@op-de-kop.nl.
+If you're interested in these lessons please let us know through [this form](https://forms.gle/HsDYcVhqBWPLksJRA) or email us at info@op-de-kop.nl.

 ---

 ## January - April course

 From January through April there's a course of 14 lessons.
-First lesson: January 12th, last lesson: April 20th. ⚠️ No lesson on February 30th due to school holidays.
+First lesson: January 12th, last lesson: April 20th.

+⚠️ No lesson on March 2nd due to school holidays.

 - Class 1: Beginners - 19:15 - 20:45
 - Class 2: Experienced - 21.00 - 22:30